mosszhaodphil/doc_asl_stanford/structural_image_processing.rst

     fsl_anat -i T1_structure -o fsl_anat_dir --nosubcortseg

+The process may take a while to finish.
 The results are saved in the fsl_anat_dir.anat folder.

 Further Reading
 ---------------